ScooterSkittles/Hello-World/README.md

 # Hello-World
-The first expedition into GitHub by ScooterSkittles!
+The first exploration into GitHub by ScooterSkittles!

 Hellllooooo world!
 Why is Kevin so... so...
 Bacon?